fh233/fh233.github.io/_pages/about.md

 # 🎖 Honors and Awards
+- *2023*, Best Transaction Paper of IEEE/ASME Transaction on Mechatronics (Finalist)

 - *2019*, Graduate Fellowship, Department of Mechanical and Aerospace Engineering, Rutgers.
 - *2017-2018*, Graduate Fellowship, Harbin Institute of Technology,
 - *2017*, National Scholarship, Nanjing University of Aeronautics and Astronautics,